gregbaker/raspberry-pi-cluster/README.md

 As for using the cluster to do things, I'll defer to my [assignment that uses the cluster](https://courses.cs.sfu.ca/2015fa-cmpt-732-g1/pages/Assignment5A) for details.

+The setup I used is almost exactly the same as [Nigel Pond's Raspberry Pi cluster](http://www.nigelpond.com/2015/06/27/how-to-build-a-7-node-raspberry-pi-cluster/).
+As I was planning, I kept deciding to do things differently, but then circling back and doing exactly the same thing he did (including buying the same case, which I didn't realize until I clicked back just now).
+Many thanks to him for the inspiration!

 ## Why?

 Why not?